History of robots: 1900s

 Starting in 1900, L. Frank Baum introduced contemporary technology into children's books in the Oz series.
 In The Wonderful Wizard of Oz (1900) Baum told the story of the cyborg Tin Woodman, a human woodcutter who had his limbs, head and body replaced by a tinsmith after his wicked axe had severed them.
 In Ozma of Oz (1907) Baum describes the copper clockwork man Tik-Tok, who needs to be continuously wound up and runs down at inopportune moments.

-In 1903, the Spanish engineer Leonardo Torres Quevedo introduced a radio based control system called the "Telekino" at the Paris Academy of Science.
+In 1903, the Spanish engineer Leonardo Torres Quevedo introduced a radio based control system called the Telekino at the Paris Academy of Science.
 It was intended as a way of testing a dirigible of his own design without risking human lives.
-Unlike other methods, which carried out 'on/off' actions, Torres established a system for controlling any mechanical or electrical device with different states of operation.
+In contrast to earlier mechanisms controlled by simple pulse counts without independent command capability, Torres established a system for controlling any mechanical or electrical device with different states of operation.
 The transmitter was capable of sending a family of different codewords by means of a binary telegraph signal, and the receiver was able to set up a different state of operation in the device being used, depending on the codeword.
 The Telekino could execute 19 different commands.
-In 1905, Torres chose to conduct initial Telekino testing in an electrical three-wheeled land vehicle.
+In 1904, Torres chose to conduct initial Telekino testing in an electrical three-wheeled land vehicle.
 In 1906, in the presence of an audience which included the King of Spain, Torres demonstrated the invention in the Port of Bilbao, guiding a boat from the shore with people on board, which was controlled at a distance over 2 km.